LibraryCarpentry/lc-open-refine/_episodes/08-writing-transformations.md

 >5.
 Click the dropdown menu on the Title column
 >6.
 Choose ```Edit cells->Transform...```
 >7.
 In the Expression box type ```value.toTitlecase()```
 >8.
-In the review note that you can see what the affect of running this will be
+In the Preview pane under value.toTitlecase() you can see what the effect of running this will be
 >9.
 Click ```OK```
 {: .checklist}